-''' NEGF.tran.interpolate.file2 c1-negf-1.0.tranb NEGF.tran.interpolate.coes 0.7 0.3 # default=1.0 0.0 '''

-When you perform the interpolation, the keyword 'NEGF.tran.interpolate' should be 'on'.
-In this case, files 'c1-negf-0.5.tranb' and 'c1-negf-1.0.tranb' specified by the keywords 'NEGF.tran.interpolate.file1' and 'NEGF.tran.interpolate.file2' are the results under bias voltages of 0.5 and 1.0 V, respectively, and the transmission and current at V = 0.7 0.5 + 0.3 1.0 = 0.65[V] are evaluated by the interpolation scheme, where the weights of 0.7 and 0.3 are specified by the keyword 'NEGF.tran.interpolate.coes'.
+NEGF.tran.interpolate.coes $0.7 \ 0.3$ # default=1.0 0.0 When you perform the interpolation, the keyword 'NEGF.tran.interpolate' should be 'on'.
+In this case, files 'c1-negf-0.5.tranb' and 'c1-negf-1.0.tranb' specified by the keywords 'NEGF.tran.interpolate.file1' and 'NEGF.tran.interpolate.file2' are the results under bias voltages of 0.5 and 1.0 V, respectively, and the transmission and current at V = 0.7 \ 0.5 + 0.3 \ 1.0 = 0.65[V] are evaluated by the interpolate.coes'.

-A comparison between the fully self consistent and the interpolated results is shown with respect to the current and transmission in the linear carbon chain in Figs. 32(a) and (b).
+A comparison between the fully self consistent and the interpolated results is shown with respect to the current and transmission in the linear carbon chain in Figs. 36(a) and (b).
 In this case, the SCF calculations at three bias voltages of 0, 0.5, and 1.0 V are performed, and the results at the other bias voltages are obtained by the interpolation scheme.
 For comparison we also calculate the currents via the SCF calculations at all the bias voltages.
 It is confirmed that the simple interpolation scheme gives notably accurate results for both the calculations of the current and transmission.
 Although the proper selection of bias voltages used for the SCF calculations may depend on systems, the result suggests that the simple scheme is very useful to interpolate the effect of the bias voltage while keeping the accuracy of the calculations.

-38.7 Parallelization of NEGF
+42.8 Parallelization of NEGF